Donna Shalala: U.S. Secretary of Health and Human Services (1993–2001)

-Following a year serving as chair of the Children's Defense Fund (1992–1993), Shalala was nominated in 1992 by President-elect Bill Clinton for the position of United States Secretary of Health and Human Services.
+Following a year serving as chair of the Children's Defense Fund (1992–1993), Shalala was nominated in 1992 by then President-elect Bill Clinton for the position of United States Secretary of Health and Human Services.
 The Washington Post labeled her "one of the most controversial Clinton Cabinet nominees".
 Her nomination went before the Senate Finance Committee in January 1993, and the Senate voted to confirm her on January 22, 1993.
 At the start of Shalala's tenure, the Department of Health and Human Services employed 125,000 people and had a budget of $539 billion.

 Shalala served as HHS secretary for eight years during the Clinton administration, becoming the nation's longest-serving HHS secretary.
 In 1996, Shalala was the designated survivor during Clinton's State of the Union address.
 She is the first Lebanese-American to serve in a cabinet position.

 Corporate boards (2001–2012)

 In 2001, Shalala joined the boards of UnitedHealth and Lennar, where over the following decade she earned millions of dollars.
-Shalala was paid almost a half-million dollars in 2010 to serve on the boards of three companies, two of which were run by UM trustees.
+Shalala was paid almost a half-million dollars in 2010 to serve on the boards of three companies, two of which were run by University of Miami trustees.

-When she left Lennar in 2012, the company reported it was to avoid a "conflict of interest."
-Lennar's CEO, Stuart Miller, had joined the UM Board of Trustees in 2002.
+When she left Lennar in 2012, the company reported it was to avoid a "conflict of interest".
+Lennar's CEO, Stuart Miller, had joined the University of Miami Board of Trustees in 2002.
 Shalala rejoined Lennar in 2017 after she was no longer President of the University.
-And she has been member of the advisory board of the Peter G. Peterson Foundation.
+She has also been member of the advisory board of the Peter G. Peterson Foundation.

 University of Miami presidency (2001–2015)

 In 2001, Shalala became president of the University of Miami.
-She created a University of Miami fundraising campaign called "Momentum," designed to raise the university's endowment from approximately $750 million to $1 billion; the goal was later increased to $1.25 billion by the end of 2007.
+She created a University of Miami fundraising campaign, Momentum, designed to raise the university's endowment from approximately $750 million to $1 billion; the goal was later increased to $1.25 billion by the end of 2007.